ashish-um/pocketLIFE/README.md

 ## 🤝 Contributing

 We love our contributors!
-If you'd like to help, please check out our `CONTRIBUTING.md` file for guidelines (its being worked upon, presently).
+If you'd like to help, please check out our [`CONTRIBUTING.md`](https://github.com/ashish-um/pocketLIFE/blob/main/CONTRIBUTE.md) file for guidelines.

 ## ⭐ If You Like This Project, Please Star It!